Project analysis setup

 You can create a SonarQube Community Build project in the SonarQube Community Build UI before starting the first project analysis.
 Or you can start your first project analysis to automatically create the SonarQube Community Build project on the server (SonarQube Community Build creates automatically a new project if the received project key does not exist in its database).

-To create a project, see Creating and importing projects.
+To create a project, see Importing your DevOps platform repository.

 Integrating the SonarQube Community Build analysis into your CI or build pipeline